GEO for developers: what gets cited by ChatGPT and Perplexity

 Inside the Claude family there are three tiers:

-Opus 4.6 and Sonnet 4.6 are different models: different weights, speed, and price.
+Opus 4.6 and Sonnet 4.6 are different models: different weights, different speed, different price.

 ChatGPT, Claude Code, GitHub Copilot, Cursor are products: applications that use models inside them.

 Analogy.
-The model is the engine.
-The product is the car.
-In ChatGPT you get in the car; the engine (GPT-4o, etc.) isn't visible.
-In Cursor it's a different car — it might use the same engine (GPT-4o, Claude Sonnet 4.6) but with a different interface and features.
+The model is the CPU.
+The product is the OS.
+You work in the OS.
+The processor underneath isn't something you see or configure.
+In Cursor it's a different OS.
+It might use the same CPU (GPT-4o, Claude Sonnet 4.6) with a different interface and features.

 Common mistake.
-ChatGPT won't update a file on your disk by itself — the product has no access until you grant it.
+ChatGPT won't edit files in your local project by itself.
+The browser product has no access until you grant it (uploads and connectors are different; still not the same as an agent working in your repo).
 Expecting "chat in the browser" to act on your machine means confusing a product with an agent.

 In ChatGPT with search enabled: "Research competitors and write a report."
 You get text in the chat, often with up-to-date data.
 There is no